-To apply for federal and state financial aid, you'll need to complete the Free Application for Federal Student Aid (FAFSA).
+To apply for federal and state financial aid, you will need to complete the Free Application for Federal Student Aid (FAFSA).
 The school code for Bay Mills Community College is 030666.

-Once you’ve gathered the documents, you can complete the FAFSA.
-There are helpful hints available on the FAFSA website which explains each of the fields you’ll need to complete.
+Once you have gathered the documents, you can complete the FAFSA.
+There are helpful hints available on the FAFSA website which explains each of the fields you will need to complete.
 You may also contact our Financial Aid Office with any questions you may have.

 When to Apply - Financial Aid Deadline